 Experience more than a century of aviation, all in one historic location.
 Yorkshire’s leading aviation history destination.
 Indoor and Outoor Exhibitions.

 The Yorkshire Museum of Farming is dedicated to the preservation of the history of farming in Yorkshire and further afield.
-Our museum is located at Murton Park, near the village of Murton which lies just outside York.
 Murton Park is also home to the Danelaw Centre for Living History and The Derwent Valley Light Railway.

-The Yorkshire Museum was one of the earliest purpose-built museums in the country.
-Today the museum houses galleries showcasing some of Britain’s finest archaeological treasures from the city’s Roman, Viking and medieval past as well as a nationally significant natural science collection, some of which is on show in Yorkshire’s Jurassic World.
+The Yorkshire Museum houses galleries showcasing some of Britain’s finest archaeological treasures from the city’s Roman, Viking and medieval past as well as a nationally significant natural science collection, some of which is on show in Yorkshire’s Jurassic World.

 Follow the story of medicine, wander through the grimy streets of Victorian Leeds, watch gruesome operations taking place in our 19th-century operating theatre, visit a seventies-style sexual health clinic, chart how well the world responds to crisis, and discover the medical innovations that changed the world.